-The work of John Paul Carillo involves the worlds of rock’n’roll, Hollywood, the college classroom, and down-and-out America.
+The work of John Paul Carillo involves the worlds of rock’n’roll, Hollywood, the college classroom, and the politics of down-and-out America.
 His dark comedies embrace themes of excess, redemption, and of absurd men yelling at each other.

 Originally from New York, John received an MA in fiction at CUNY, Queens College, and here finished his first book length manuscript, the novel DIRT BAG CITY; excerpts have been serialized at poet Paul Agostino’s Headlock Press.
 John then moved to Baltimore, where he completed his MFA in fiction at The Writing Seminars, Johns Hopkins University.
 Here, with friend and former colleague Brian Platzer, he began to write screenplays as well as prose.
 Nominated for Best New American Voices 2010 by Alice McDermott, John then turned the story, “Little Hellhounds,” into THE NAMELESS, a novella.
 “Little Hellhounds” has also been translated into French and published in the anthology Le Livre Des Felures (The Book of Cracks) by 13E Note Editions of Paris.

 His current project is REAL AMERICAN PEOPLE, the book he is currently shopping, a novel which asks the questions, Who handed the country to our current leadership, and why?
 Through black comedy and the absurd events of recent American history, REAL AMERICAN PEOPLE provides answers.